7 Ways to Film a Testimonial Video Production

 So you continue to hear the voice – but instead of seeing their face the whole time, you cut to shots of them working, them interacting with colleagues, etc.

-B roll footage is really helpful for putting the whole testimonial into context.
+B roll footage is really helpful for putting the whole interview into context and bringing you into their world.

 And it also gives the impression that everyone is already on board!
-So if you have a number of happy customers – you can fillm individual testimonials, then make a combination video.
+So if you have several happy customers – you can film individual testimonials, then make a combination video.

-Obviously you want positive statements, delivered as best as possible, but rehearsing can come across false and a bit stifled.
+Obviously, you want positive, genuine statements, delivered as best as possible, but rehearsing can come across false and a bit stifled.

-Hopefully, you can use one or more of these tips in your next Testimonial Video.
+Hopefully, you can use one or more of these tips in your next Testimonial Video Production – click to read about our video production services